harry-clarke/romanian-grammar/Nouns/possessive.md

-Possession can also be expressed by not replacing the owner with a possessive pronoun and using the noun's genitive-dative form which is similar to *'s* you would add in English to signal possession.
+Possession can also be expressed by not replacing the owner with a possessive pronoun and using the noun's genitive-dative form which is similar to the `'s` you would add in English to signal possession.

 * Nu găsesc portofelul **lui**.
 (I can't find **his** wallet.)
 * Nu găsesc portofelul **bunicului**.
 (I can't find **grandfather's** wallet.)

 In the example above, we are keeping the owner, **bunicului**, instead of using a pronoun-originating adjective, **lui**.

-*The genitive-dative form is better explained in a further lesson.
-The introduction here is only meant to give you a bigger picture when it comes to possession in Romanian.*